 Mopinion users can create a background for their public email landing page using a webpage or HTML version of a newsletter.
 This is the page that your visitors are sent to when they are providing feedback (e.g. a score or thumb rating in an email).
 The background can now be customised in a way that makes visitors feel like they are still on your website, rather than on a landing page.
 When they click away from the form, they will view your newsletter or webpage as the page they’re on.

 Want to learn more about how our email feedback solution works?
+Or curious to see some examples of feedback survey templates?
+Check out the email campaign feedback templates in our Survey Marketplace.

 START YOUR FREE TRIAL TODAY!